BU-CLOUD-F20/Interactive_Web_Visualization/README.md

 - Admin accessability
   - With consultation from mentors, the database will be updated yearly with the collaborations from SciVal
-  - Once new data is entered, the pipeline of DB -> API -> Front-end visualization will be seemless and pass the "monkey-test"
+  - Once new data is entered, the pipeline of DB -> API -> Front-end visualization will be seemless and pass the "monkey test"
   - Data will be secured within a database accessable to BU admins

 ## 4. Solution Concept